zompiexx/wargames/README.md

   * Edit and Exit options added to Global Thermonuclear War Game
   * root account added to users.txt and users management removed from joshua account options.
 The default password for root account = password.
   * User Accounts (for users other than "Joshua") can be managed with root account or Access Level 5 (sysadmin) account  using the command: users
   * Hints added.
-To use, type hints at LOGON: prompt.
-This will allow you to enable the other side (David Lightman) of the chat with Joshua / WOPR
+To use, type "hints" at logon prompt.
+This will allow you to enable the other side (David Lightman) of the chat with Joshua / WOPR. e.g. LOGON: hints

 * Bank
   * Very simple program, just accepts any username and password